NGSEP/NGSEPcore/README.txt

 users can choose predicted allele dosages of CNVs or direct estimations of allele dosage per site per individual based on relative allele-specific read counts.
 The latter option is useful to improve distance estimations in polyploids.
-It writes to standard output the matrix of genetic distances in a generic format.
+It writes the matrix of genetic distances in a generic format.
+Reads from standard input unless the -i option is used to specify an input file.
+Writes to standard output unless the -o option is used to specify an output file.

 USAGE:

-java -jar NGSEPcore.jar VCFDistanceMatrixCalculator <OPTIONS> <VCF_FILE>
+java -jar NGSEPcore.jar VCFDistanceMatrixCalculator <OPTIONS>

 OPTIONS:

-	-t INT	: Matrix output format, 0 is full matrix, 1 lower-left matrix and 2 is upper right matrix.
-Default: 0
+	-i FILE	: Input file in VCF format.
+It can be gzip compressed.
+	-o FILE	: Output file with the distance matrix.
+See -f for options on the output format.
 	-s INT	: Source of information in the VCF file to calculate distances.
 		  0 for simple genotype calls (GT format field), 1 for allele copy number (ACN format field), 2 for total copy number (total of ACN format field), and 3 for raw allele depth (ADP or BSDP format fields).
+Default: 0
+	-f INT	: Matrix output format, 0 is full matrix, 1 lower-left matrix and 2 is upper right matrix.
 Default: 0
 	-p INT	: Default ploidy of the samples.
 Used if the distance source (-s option) is the raw allele depths to recalculate allele dosage based on these counts.
 Default: 2